Buffalo crime family: Current position

 In 2020, the FBI and Royal Canadian Mounted Police reported that the murder of Albert Iavarone on September 13, 2018, is linked to the ongoing Mafia war in Hamilton, Canada.
 It was reported that Iavarone had been associated with the Musitano crime family bosses Angelo Musitano and Pasquale Musitano, before they were both assassinated.
-The investigation revealed that New York City mobsters arranged with the Los Angeles family, boss Tommy Gambino, to induct Iavarone into Los Angeles family in 2017.
+The investigation revealed that New York City mobsters arranged with the Los Angeles family, boss Tommy Gambino, to induct Iavarone into the Los Angeles family in 2017.
 The New York City mobsters wanted Iavarone to be a liaison between the U.S. and the Ontario crime group which upset members of the Buffalo family who oversee criminal activities in Western New York and Hamilton Canada.

 In November 2021, Domenico Violi was granted day parole.

 In 2019, former DEA agent Joseph Bongiovanni was indicted on charges of bribery, obstruction, and conspiracy.
-The indictment claimed that between 2008 and June 2019, former agent Bongiovanni had friends who were connected with Buffalo Mafia family and knew these friends were involved distribution and importation of marijuana and cocaine.
+The indictment claimed that between 2008 and June 2019, former agent Bongiovanni had friends who were connected with the Buffalo Mafia family and knew these friends were involved distribution and importation of marijuana and cocaine.
 In April 2024, Bongiovanni was found guilty on obstruction of justice and making false statements but the jury failed to reach a verdict on the other 12 counts of conspiracy, bribery and drug-related offenses.
 After his second trial Joseph Bongiovanni was convicted of one count of conspiracy to defraud the United States, one count of conspiracy to distribute a controlled substance, four counts of obstruction of justice, and one count of false statement to law enforcement.
 At both trials, prosecutors alleged Bongiovanni worked closely with co-defendant Peter Gerace, the owner of Pharoah’s Gentleman’s Club, claiming the club was used for drugs and sex trafficking.
 Gerace closed Pharaoh's in September 2025 after the conviction blocked him from renewing the club's liquor license.